 The Federal Code of Regulations provides a section for physical qualifications for drivers all designed to ensure safety on the roadways.
 Ultimately however, it is up to the trucking companies to ensure each driver submits to the evaluations and receives their certificates.

-If you, or a loved one, has been involved in an accident with a semi-truck or other commercial vehicle we invite you to contact Givens Givens Sparks for a free case evaluation.
-Givens Givens Sparks represents victims of trucking, motorcycle, auto, and serious personal injury cases.
+If you, or a loved one, has been involved in an accident with a semi-truck or other commercial vehicle we invite you to contact Robert Sparks Attorneys for a free case evaluation.
+Robert Sparks Attorneys represents victims of trucking, motorcycle, auto, and serious personal injury cases.